 What is MERS-CoV?

-MERS is a relatively new type of severe respiratory illness.
+Middle East Respiratory Syndrome or (MERS-CoV) is a relatively new type of severe respiratory illness.

 Infection with Middle East Respiratory Syndrome was first identified in Saudi Arabia in 2012.
 The disease is believed to have started in camels, but most cases now stem from human-to-human transmission.